EddOliver/BBM-Bridge-Baby-Monitor/README.md

 - We save the changes and remove the SD from the PC.

 3.4.
-We place the SD in the raspberry and connect it to its power source.
+We then place the SD in the raspberry and connect it to its power source.

 - The power source of a Raspberry Pi Zero is recommended to be from 5 volts to 1A minimum.
+We recommend the official ower supply for the Raspberry pi.

 3.5.
-Once the raspberry has already started, we need to access it through SSH or with a keyboard and a monitor.
+Once the Raspberry has already started, we need to access it through SSH or with a keyboard and a monitor.

 - If you want to access it through SSH we need your IP.
 - In order to analyze your network and obtain the number we will have to use one of the following programs.
 - Advanced IP Scanner (Windows) or Angry IP Scanner program (Windows, Mac and Linux).
-- We can see in the screenshot below how we got the Raspberry IP.
+- In the following image you can see how we got the Raspberry IP.

 <img src="https://i.ibb.co/KLThvst/AngryIP.png">